armindz/blog-management/README.md

 ## *Project description & abilities*

-When page is being viewed by not logged in user, user can get list of all posts and preview it separately, but when it comes to logged in user, page gives additional features such as creating new posts and deleting posts he created.
+When page is being viewed by not logged in user, user can get list of all posts and preview it separately.
+But when it comes to logged in user, page gives additional features such as creating new posts and deleting posts user created.
 Also, "**My profile**" section appears at navbar which can navigate to user's info page.
 In "**My profile**" section user gets list of all active posts he created.